 Card form visibility.

-Set false to show only Google/Apple Pay buttons and status page.
+Set false to hide the card form and show only the status page.

 Default